Before you say “I do,” it’s time to find out if you really are prepared for the big step.

 Many people are in love with the idea of tying the knot.
 But are they really prepared for ’til death do you part’?
 Here’s an interesting questionnaire for you.
-Find out if you are ready for the commitment by asking yourself these 5 marriage readiness questions.
+Find out if you are ready for the commitment by going through this list of marriage readiness questions.

 1. What do you think marriage will add to your life?

 Think through all the pros that marriage will bring along – but also be aware of the cons.
 Like, for example, you will have many more obligations towards the family after marriage.
 Or you may experience loss of freedom as well.
 Will you be able to deal with these too?

-Making them priority implies means putting them first – it means never taking them for granted or treating them as a convenience.
+Making them priority implies putting them first – it means never taking them for granted or treating them as per your convenience.
 This is an important marriage readiness question and needs careful thought.

 3. Are you willing to make adjustments?